Order types of reflection orders on affine Weyl groups: Introduction

-where $o(0)=\omega$, the order type of the natural order on the set of natural numbers and $o(1)=\omega^*$, the order type of the backward order of the natural order on the set of natural numbers.
-Our result asserts that after removing finitely many roots, each order type of the reflection order on an affine Weyl group of rank $n$ is associated to a $2n$-trimmed Dyck word and conversely for every $2n$-trimmed Dyck word there exists a reflection order whose order type is associated to it.
+Here, an \emph{extended Dyck word} of length $2n$ is defined to be a string consisting of $n$ occurrences of 1 and $n$ occurrences of 0, such that every proper initial segment of it has more 0s than 1s.
+Take an extended Dyck word of length $2n$ and substitute some of its contiguous substrings of the form $\underbrace{\epsilon\epsilon\cdots\epsilon}_{k\, \mathrm{times}}$ ($\epsilon\in \{0,1\}, k\geq 2$) with $\underbrace{\epsilon\epsilon\cdots\epsilon}_{k'\, \mathrm{times}}, 0<k'<k$.
+We call the resulting word a $2n$-\emph{trimmed Dyck word}.
+Given a $2n-$trimmed Dyck word $\epsilon_1\epsilon_2\cdots\epsilon_k,$ one can define an associated order type: $o(\epsilon_1)+o(\epsilon_2)+\cdots +o(\epsilon_k)$ where $o(0)=\omega$, the order type of the natural order on the set of natural numbers and $o(1)=\omega^*$, the order type of the backward order of the natural order on the set of natural numbers.
+Our results assert that after removing finitely many roots, each order type of the reflection order on an affine Weyl group of rank $n$ is associated to a $2n$-trimmed Dyck word and conversely for every $2n$-trimmed Dyck word there exists a reflection order whose order type is associated to it.
 See Theorem \ref{mainthm} for the precise statement and Example \ref{keyexample} for a concrete example.
-This classification will be applied to the investigation of braid operation on reflection orders in the subsequent works.
+The analysis in this study will be applied to the investigation of braid operation on reflection orders in the subsequent works.
+Furthermore, we show that those $2n-$trimmed Dyck words are almost Catalan objects, in the sense that the number of $2n-$trimmed Dyck words equals to the $(n+1)$-th Catalan number minus one.

-The paper is organized as follow: In Section \ref{bkg} we review the basic properties of linear ordering and background materials from Coxeter theory.
-In Section \ref{condensation}, we describe a particular way of partitioning a reflection order on an affine Weyl group into a finite collection of intervals.
-This partition (which is called a condensation) plays an important role in our analysis.
-In Section \ref{mainthm}, we show that the condensation described in Section \ref{condensation} yields a chain in the poset of biclosed sets in the associated finite root system.
-The signature of such a chain relates to the deformed Dyck words and this allows us to prove the main theorem on classification.
+This paper is organized as follow: In Section \ref{bkg} we review the basic properties of linear ordering and present background materials from Coxeter theory.
+Section \ref{condensation} is dedicated to the description of a specific method for partitioning a reflection order on an affine Weyl group into a finite set of intervals.
+This partition (which is called a condensation) plays a pivotal role in our analysis.
+In Section \ref{mainthm}, we demonstrate that the condensation described in Section \ref{condensation} yields a chain in the poset of biclosed sets in the associated finite root system.
+The signature of such a chain is related to the deformed Dyck words, which allows us to prove the main theorem on enumeration.
+In the appendix, we prove that $2n-$trimmed Dyck words can be counted by using Catalan numbers.